v3il/hgf-helper/README.md

 #### Anti-cheat versions:
 - Prohibits sending commands during the anti-cheat screen - removed on Feb 27, 2025
-- Requires sending the `!anticheat' command during the anti-cheat screen - current, handled by the extension
+- Requires sending the `!anticheat' command during the anti-cheat screen - current, handled automatically

 The appearance of the widget is shown in the image below: